ClosedXML/ClosedXML/README.md

 ClosedXML is a .NET library for reading, manipulating and writing Excel 2007+ (.xlsx, .xlsm) files.
 It aims to provide an intuitive and user-friendly interface to dealing with the underlying [OpenXML](https://github.com/OfficeDev/Open-XML-SDK) API.

-This fork adds linux support.
+This fork of  adds linux support.

 [For more information see the wiki](https://github.com/closedxml/closedxml/wiki)